coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/corechaindb-network-on-kubernetes.rst

-We need to make sure that clusters are able to talk to each other i.e. specifically the communication between the BigchainDB peers.
+We need to make sure that clusters are able to talk to each other i.e. specifically the communication between the corechaindb peers.
 Set up networking between the clusters using `Kubernetes Services <https://kubernetes.io/docs/concepts/services-networking/service/>`_.

-Assuming we have a BigchainDB instance ``corechaindb-instance-1`` residing in Azure data center location ``westeurope`` and we want to connect to ``corechaindb-instance-2``, ``corechaindb-instance-3``, and ``corechaindb-instance-4`` located in Azure data centers
+Assuming we have a corechaindb instance ``corechaindb-instance-1`` residing in Azure data center location ``westeurope`` and we want to connect to ``corechaindb-instance-2``, ``corechaindb-instance-3``, and ``corechaindb-instance-4`` located in Azure data centers
 ``eastus``, ``centralus`` and ``westus``, respectively.
-Unless you already have explicitly set up networking for ``corechaindb-instance-1`` to communicate with ``corechaindb-instance-2/3/4`` and vice versa, we will have to add a Kubernetes Service in each cluster to accomplish this goal in order to set up a BigchainDB P2P network.
+Unless you already have explicitly set up networking for ``corechaindb-instance-1`` to communicate with ``corechaindb-instance-2/3/4`` and vice versa, we will have to add a Kubernetes Service in each cluster to accomplish this goal in order to set up a corechaindb P2P network.
 It is similar to ensuring that there is a ``CNAME`` record in the DNS infrastructure to resolve ``corechaindb-instance-X`` to the host where it is actually available.
 We can do this in Kubernetes using a Kubernetes Service of ``type``